UOdsci/dsci345/pages/syllabus.md

 Course grades will be based on assignments and a final, totaled as either 85% assignments and 15% final or 70% assignments and 30% final, whichever is greater.
-Most assignments are weekly homeworks, assigned on Monday and due the following Monday.
+Most assignments are weekly homeworks, due the week after they are assigned.
 These will be multi-part assignments done using jupyter notebooks, that will contain writing, mathematics, and (python) code.
 The contribution of each assignment to the final grade will be proportional to the points assigned, and thresholds for letter grades are not fixed beforehand but will be chosen to reflect:
-A: excellent, demonstrates competence in all topics and mastery of many;
+A: "excellent, demonstrates competence in all topics and mastery of many";
-B: good, demonstrates competence in all topics;
+B: "good, demonstrates competence in all topics";
-C: satisfactory, demonstrates competence in most topics and familiarity with all topics;
+C: "satisfactory, demonstrates competence in most topics and familiarity with all topics";
-D: less than satisfactory, demonstrates competence in some topics but not all;
+D: "less than satisfactory, demonstrates competence in some topics but not all";
-F: not satisfactory, not competent or familiar with most topics.
+F: "not satisfactory, not competent or familiar with most topics".

 ## Inclusion and accessibility